ibexa/documentation-user/docs/shop_administration/manage_users.md

 - tax ID
 - customer group
 - sales representative
+- billing address

-Optionally, you can add a website and billing address that can speed up a billing process.
+Optionally, you can add a website and other contact details.

 ![Create a new company account](img/cp_create_company_back_office.png)